We have helped more than 6,000 families part with their loved ones. Learn what they have to say.

 Generally, funerals take place one to two weeks after someone dies.
 But if you need more time, that can also be arranged.
 Depending on religious beliefs, the timeframe between death and funeral can be much stricter.
 With the help of a good funeral director, they can advise you on the best thing to do.

 Before arranging the funeral, check your loved one’s will to see if they made a funeral plan.
-They may already know what they want and left clear instructions.
-A funeral plan can be helpful in arranging a funeral they wanted.
+They may already know what they want and have left clear instructions.
+A funeral plan can be helpful in arranging the funeral they wanted.

-When choosing a funeral director, you should choose someone who you feel comfortable with.
+When choosing a funeral director, you should choose someone with whom you feel comfortable.
 Whether you have something in mind or you want them to take the lead, they will be able to discuss the options with you.
 It’s important to note that whoever signs the papers at the funeral director’s is also responsible for paying the bill.

-When making funeral arrangements, here a few things to consider:
+When making funeral arrangements, here are a few things to consider: